 August 30, 2009

-Update: details may change in new versions of AE, for example see Change After Effects CS5 render sounds.
+Update: details often change in new versions of AE, so see Change After Effects CS5 render sounds, from the next year.

 You can turn off or customize the sounds made by renders in the Render Que in After Effects.
 You can replace the render-complete sounds on Windows by adding files named "rnd_okay.wav" and "rnd_fail.wav" to this folder in Windows XP and Vista: